-Through the Information Systems (IS) program at Marietta College, students learn how to program in high-level computer languages, use object-oriented design principles, master modern software tools, understand hardware components, communicate ideas and project results orally and in written form, and use analytical and technical skills to develop IS solutions to solve business problems.
+With an Information Systems major and liberal arts education from Marietta, you will develop strong computing and business skills as well as critical thinking and communication skills — all of which make our graduates highly sought-after job candidates.
+You will learn how to program in high-level computer languages, use object-oriented design principles, master modern software tools, understand hardware components, communicate ideas and project results, and use analytical and technical skills to develop information solutions to business problems.

 Students gain valuable hands-on experience through internships with local and national companies such as Peoples Bank, Hyland Software, nChannel, Nationwide Insurance and Google.
 Many of these internships have led to full-time positions.
 You will also work with a business or nonprofit in an extensive senior capstone project, developing an information system from requirements gathering to actual implementation.
 Students have lent their expertise to Habitat for Humanity, the West Virginia Department of Natural Resources, Microbac, the United Way, Harvest of Hope and the Marietta Municipal Court, among others.